cran/graphicalEvidence/README.md

 ```
 > test_evidence(num_runs=10, 'Wishart')
 ```
 The console will display the parameters tested, as well as display the results using a histogram if more than 1 run is requested.
 The average computation time per run will be displayed, and the entire results vector, as well as the mean and standard deviation of this vector will be returned.
+The version of graphicalEvidence distributed on CRAN will attach these outputs as elements of the return list rather than print them explicitly.
 ```
 Params are:
 $x_mat